 In this Q&A, Susan Stiles, Cerner’s director of clinical products for oncology, explains the challenges that oncology care teams are up against, and how interoperability and advances in health IT can provide solutions.

-What are the top challenges facing oncologists today?
+Q: What are the top challenges facing oncologists today?

-Susan: The greatest challenge for health care providers is that the patient data they need to provide the best treatment and make appropriate follow-up decisions is often scattered across different systems instead of being stored in a single location.
+A: The greatest challenge for health care providers is that the patient data they need to provide the best treatment and make appropriate follow-up decisions is often scattered across different systems instead of being stored in a single location.
 For example, an oncologist may have one set of records, a radiologist another, the surgeon another set and the patient’s primary care provider may have a completely separate patient file.
 It’s difficult to provide the best care when you don’t have the complete picture.

 Clinicians also have the challenge of keeping up with the latest and best cancer medicines, treatments and clinical trials in an environment that’s fast-paced and expanding rapidly.
 As patients live longer with and beyond cancer, it also becomes harder to provide consistent follow-up in terms of monitoring and early management of symptoms that indicate that cancer might have returned, and care team must also ensure that post-cancer care is coordinated between the primary provider and the oncologist.